C-ORG/whitepaper/README.md

    1.  significantly increasing sell price because these _FAIRs_ are bought from the _DAT_ and the funds are 100% saved in the buyback reserve, thus increasing the value of _s_ and with it the minimum sell price.
    2.  increasing the investor's return on investment (ROI) as the investors can decide to immediately sell back the _FAIRs_ they received to cash them out.

 Finally, it is good to keep in mind that the _DAT_ is only the buyer-of-last-resort.
-It is very likely that an investor could sell their _FAIRs_ on the secondary market at a higher price than the "buy-back price" offered by the _DAT_ for a given supply.
+It is very likely that an investor could sell their _FAIRs_ on the secondary market at a higher price than the "buy-back price" offered by the cash reserve of the _DAT_ for a given supply.

 <h5 id="fundraising">💰 Continuous fundraising</h5>